[english translation of: Prinzessin Mononoke: Gewalt und Lepra in der Muromachi-Zeit]

 People who were visibly infected with leprosy were now considered outcasts who were no longer tolerated within society.
 Thus, they were forced to live in places beyond villages and towns among their peers.
 Symptoms of the disease were and are the dying of the nerves, the obstruction of the arteries and veins by the thickening of the blood and the loss of the sense of cold, heat and pain.
 This should later develop the myth that people would repel parts of their body, because of the disease.
 In truth, they hurt themselves without realizing it, causing their wounds to worsen later.
 Today, leprosy is known to be difficult to transfer by droplet formation and also curable.
 Reasons for an infection are emergency conditions, such as: Long-term contact with an infected person or animal, borderline hygiene and malnutrition.

 In the film, the young Prince Ashitaki meets mummed people who build rifles in a remote workshop of the fortress of Tatara.
 Some of them seem to have stumps where their limbs should end.
 One of them only speaks in a weak voice and is confined to bed.
-His suffering is not a question of imagination.
+His suffering is obvious.
 Although they live inside the city, they exist separately from the rest of the people.
 But they are given attention, even by the ruler Lady Eboshi personally.

 For a long time, it was a mystery to many fans what exactly the condition of the characters was.
 Earlier this year, the director revealed the secret.
 Hayao Miyazaki gave a lecture and commemorated Hansen’s illness and its victims as part of Japanese history on January 27, 2019 in Tokyo, on personal experience with a leprosy patient.
 In this regard, he commented to Princess Mononoke as follows:

-„Miyazaki said he wanted to freely create a period piece“… „so I drew not only samurai warriors and peasants, but people who had disappeared from history or had been discriminated against.“ – asahi.com
+„Miyazaki said he wanted to freely create a period piece“… „so I drew not only samurai warriors and peasants, but people who had disappeared from history or had been discriminated against.“ – (the whole interview at asahi.com)

 A question of context

-In conclusion, Hayao Miyazaki’s straightforward but above all clever stagings of difficult topics such as violence, illness and even death are to be praised in his award-winning work Princess Mononoke.
+Hayao Miyazaki’s straightforward but above all clever stagings of difficult topics such as violence, illness and even death in his award-winning work Princess Mononoke are to be praised.
 These work in the colorful animated fairy tale despite their harshness or complexity due to the always comprehensible integration into the temporal context and give the overall picture an authentic undertone.

 © featured image: Studio Ghibli